cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ```
 </div>

-This script performs all needed actions when a user is being removed.
+This script performs all necessary actions when a user is being removed.
 Anyway, you should execute appropriate hook script when removing an account:
 [Control Panel Hooks Integration](/control_panel_integration/#control-panel-hooks-integration)